-- Use your database to record information about buying habits so you can tailor your service.
+- Use your CRM to record information about buying habits so you can tailor your service.
 For example, a travel agent could send customers information about their favourite resorts at the time they normally book holidays.

 - Generate opportunities for customer feedback.

-Develop a consistent brand
+Develop a consistent brand identity

 - If customers can identify with your company and feel good about it, they will be more likely to remain loyal.